akka/akka/docs/src/main/paradox/java/http/routing-dsl/index.md

 functionality of typical web servers or frameworks, like deconstruction of URIs, content negotiation or static content serving.

-To use the high-level API you need to add a dependency to the `akka-http-experimental` module.
+To use the high-level API you need to add a dependency to the `akka-http` module.

 @@toc { depth=1 }